-When David Wilson Homes (DWH) purchased land that was once part of a medieval estate of Thornbury Castle for development, it acquired an interesting challenge: a series of at least eight interconnected fishponds that would once have likely have been used to breed tench, bream and pike for the tables of second and third Dukes of Buckingham, and even the honeymooning King Henry VIII and Anne Boleyn.
+When David Wilson Homes (DWH) purchased land for development that was once part of the medieval estate of Thornbury Castle, it acquired an interesting challenge: a series of at least eight interconnected fishponds that were likely used to breed tench, bream and pike for the tables of second and third Dukes of Buckingham, and even the honeymooning King Henry VIII and Anne Boleyn.

 Although defunct for more than a century, the ponds are considered to be of national archaeological, cultural and natural significance and are now protected by a Scheduled Ancient Monument listing and open to the public via a series of footpaths.